 If you consider renting out fully furnished, remember that the furniture must comply with The Furniture and Furnishing (Fire) (Safety) (Amendments) Regulations 1993.

 Accessibility of the property to local amenities like shops, public transport, schools and parking facilities, can be an important factor affecting the rental value.
 However, to understand how this factor may affect the rental value, type of property and the type of tenant need to be taken into consideration.

 While younger tenants may prefer to rent a flat or studio close to trendy bars, restaurants, shops etc, families may in comparison prefer to rent houses or semi-detached houses located close to schools and grocery shops.

 Since most people relying on commuting to work, easy access to rail stations or motorway are often considered as a major advantage and often make it easier to rent out, especially into large cities.

-When you consider the current market forces you should both take into consideration the national circumstances, such as Brexit but also the local market in your area by asking the following questions;
+When you consider the current market forces you should both take into consideration the national circumstances, such as demand and supply of properties but also the local market in your area by asking the following questions;

 - How is the demand for this type of property?